 The FAFSA provides three ways to file.
 Online filing offers the fastest and most convenient option.
-Students choosing the PDF option may fill the form out on the computer before printing it out, or complete it by hand and mail it.
+Students choosing the PDF option may fill out the form on the computer before printing it, or they may complete it by hand and mail it.
 Online filing shortens the FAFSA review process and allows applicants to list up to 10 colleges to receive their information.
 The paper version limits applicants to only four potential schools.

 Parents of dependent children must provide answers to many of the financial, household, and status questions.
 The student, and a parent if the student is a dependent, must sign the certification statement confirming the accuracy of all information provided and agreement to all terms.